lucaong/cubdb/README.md

 #=> 18
 ```

-Snapshots are useful when one needs to perform several reads or selects,
+Read-only snapshots are useful when one needs to perform several reads or
-ensuring isolation from concurrent writes, but without blocking writers.
-This is
+selects, ensuring isolation from concurrent writes, but without blocking them.
-useful, for example, when reading multiple keys that depend on each other.
+When nothing needs to be written, using a snapshot is preferable to using a
+transaction, because it will not block writes.

 Snapshots come at no cost: nothing is actually copied or written on disk or in
 memory, apart from some small internal bookkeeping.
 After obtaining a snapshot